bizmate/docker_lemp_php7_mysql/README.md

 # docker_lemp_php7_mysql
-Demo repo to start a set of docker containers implementing a fully functional lemp
+Demo repo to start a set of docker containers implementing a fully functional lemp architecture

-Exposes two containers, a web instance of Symfony under Nginx/php-fpm
+See the docker-compose.yml file to run it with mysql

 ports